Skip to content

 Many-Worlds Interpretation

-Why the Multiverse Remains Compatible with Theism
+Why the Multiverse Is Still Compatible with God

 Who Created the Multiverse?